d-ries/linux-essentials/05_filecontents/01_course.md

 # File contents
 ## View a file completely (cat & tac)
-To view the file contents we can use the `cat` command.
+To view file contents we can use the `cat` command.
 This command takes in a path to a file as an argument:
 ```bash
 student@linux-ess:~$ cat /etc/resolv.conf
 # [network]